j-freddy/j-freddy.github.io/_posts/2022-09-16-monte-carlo-tree-search.md

 <img src="{{img_dir}}fig-7.svg"
      alt="example-expansion" width="284px" class="img-thumbnail">

-Going back to our example, we choose the left child node and continue to the expansion stage.
+Going back to our example, we choose the left child node as it has the higher UCT (using $$c=2$$) and continue to the expansion stage.

 <img src="{{img_dir}}fig-8.svg"
      alt="example-expansion" width="572px" class="img-thumbnail">